-Fancy Fawn is an Irish brand with clothing made from GOTS certified organic cotton, Lyocell or from recycled polyester fabric.
+Fancy Fawn is an Irish brand with clothing for kids <8 years of age, made from GOTS certified organic cotton, Lyocell or from recycled polyester fabric.
 The clothing is made in America, with production and design decisions done remotely to save on carbon.
 Also products are shipped using a ‘green’ vessel the emitts less greenhouse gas than standard shops.
 Their packaging is all biodegradable.

 Slugs and Snails is an Irish company making tights and clothes for kids <6 years of age solely from GOTS certfied organic cotton, They state that they only use yarns and manufacturing processes which are Oeko-Tex® Standard 100 certified.